 The council has issued an attachment of earnings order because you have not paid your council tax by the date shown on your bill and the Magistrates Court have granted a Liability Order against you.

-This allows the council to issue an attachment of earnings order which we has been done because an arrangement for payment has not been made, or maintained as agreed.
+This allows us to issue an attachment of earnings order which we has been done because an arrangement for payment has not been made, or maintained as agreed.